Supplement Spring 2022

 ) Be a non-partisan representative of all undergraduate students at the University.

-Do you support the continued funding of a mandatory fee of $4.96 per undergraduate for Fall, Winter, Spring and Summer quarters to support the AS Food Bank (of the $4.96 collected, $1.24 is for return to aid, $0.24 is for a 7% administrative assessment collected on all non-capital expenditures, $0.03 is for the AS recharge fee and $3.45 will go to the AS Food Bank)?
-If reaffirmed, the fee would be subject to reaffirmation every two years as mandated by the AS constitution.
+Do you support the continued funding of $2.69 per ASUCSB membership for fall, winter, spring, and summer quarters to support the AS Department of Public Worms (of the $2.69 collected, $0.67 is for return-to-aid, and $2.02 will go to the AS Department of Public Worms)?
+If reaffirmed, the fee would be subject to reaffirmation every two years as mandated by the A.S.
+Constitution.

 Pro Statements